 If I had know the course was this difficult, I think I would have have still registered, but I most definitely would not have come with a huge goal!
 I have to say I think it’s lame that Calgary uses this depiction of their marathon’s profile.
 Extremely misleading!
 Here’s another version of it on findmymarathon.com that I came across as well.

-Combining this course with late-May hot weather (at least for me, coming from the mild north coast of BC) and my race plan was out the window.
+Combining the gradual climbing with late-May hot weather (at least for me, coming from the mild north coast of BC) and my race plan was out the window.
 I’m very proud that I accepted this without becoming completely heartbroken or miserable.
-The fun of the Canada 150 theme, the spectator support (especially Lululemon YYC!) and my newfound love for the city of Calgary, and I managed to let go of the fact that this was nothing at all what I was expecting.
+The fun of the Canada 150 theme, the spectator support (especially Lululemon YYC!) and my newfound love for the city of Calgary, and I managed to let go of the fact that this was nothing at all what I was expecting for my day.
 I’m so happy I was able to finish the race with a good attitude, aside from a few hiccups.
-It was a serious struggle in the sun and knowing that a PR was out of reach, but I didn’t go to the dark place.
+It was a serious struggle in the sun and knowing that a PR was farrrrr out of reach, but I didn’t go to the dark place.
 Even though I fueled like a boss with Huma Gel, Clif Shots and Salt Stick Chews, my stomach still felt like it was eating itself and my legs felt like complete jello, but I made it.

 The post-finish line area was great!
 There were some outside showers to wash off the salt all over us, lots of photographers to take our pics with the SWEET gigantic toonie-like medals that are also BELT BUCKLES hahaha, and there were lots of bananas, water and Ultima.
 I honestly don’t remember if I was given any other snacks because of post-marathon brain, but I know there was a tear-off strip on the bibs that could get you food somewhere after exiting the immediate finish area.
 It was also really nice that everyone got a cloth shopping bag from one of the sponsors, made it easier than trying to carry water, banana, possibly headphones for some people or a handheld water bottle like myself.